 Based on that experience, it was nice to have the house pre-wired with hidden (or barely visible) alarm contacts everywhere.
 Better still, if we have it professionally monitored, we receive a discount on our homeowners insurance.

 Something about it bugged me, though.

 I mean, WE LIVE IN THE FUTURE, where everything is “smart” and networked, yet the home security system they installed in our house is the same technology that’s been in use since it was invented in 1853.
-Seriously – you can buy one of these units on eBay for $60.
+Seriously – you can buy the units that's installed in our house on eBay for $60.

 It can only be programmed and managed through its archaic keypad.
 There are no DIY instructions.
-(So that they can protect their installer network.)
+(So that they can protect their installer network, of course.)
 It has no remote access controls and has to be wired for monitoring via a 2G cellular modem since we don’t have old school telephone service, only internet over fiber.

 It was the Ring Retrofit Alarm Kit.

 This magical device lets you connect your existing wired home security system to a Ring Alarm Base Station*.
 From that, you can get professional monitoring over the internet – with LTE cellular backup – and control the entire system via the Ring mobile app, including arming, disarming, guest access and panic mode.

 Every component is either battery powered or has battery backup.
 If, for whatever reason, a thief decides that our home is an attractive target and figures out how to cut the power, the entire system still functions.
 If said thief decides to cut the internet connection, the system will still send triggers over LTE.

 Nerd Note: Backup and redundancy are your friends.
 End Nerd Note.